steven-ossorio/SocialBook/README.md

 ### Creating/Deleting Posts
 <!-- ![Socialbook Login](docs/posting.gif) -->
 A user is able to create a post on his/her own wall and their friends wall.
-The delete function is only available to post created by the signed in user.
-The post are added/removed once an action fires.
-The action would lead to the store to be updated which forces the component to update as well.
-This occurs since the amount of post in the current state is less than the next state.
+The delete function is only available to posts created by the signed in user.
+The post is added/removed once an action fires.
+The action reaches the reducer which updates the store and causes the components to re-render.

 <img src="docs/posting.gif" width="600">